 Music & Culture Lecture Series

-The Canada Research Chair in Ethnomusicology, in conjunction with the School of Music and the Department of Folklore, inaugurated this interdisciplinary lecture series in 2002.
-Distinguished scholars give presentations that explore the social and cultural life of music.
-The lectures, which are free and open to the public, take place in the evenings in the MMaP Gallery on the second floor of the St. John’s Arts and Culture Centre.
-The talks are livestreamed from our YouTube channel, and videos of past lectures from the series can be viewed there as well.
+Begun in 2002, MMaP’s Music & Culture Lecture Series presents cutting-edge research by leading scholars in ethnomusicology and allied disciplines.
+The talks, which are free and open to the public, take place in the MMaP Gallery on the second floor of the John C. Perlin Arts and Culture Centre.
+Since February 2017, all of the talks in the series have been livestreamed on the MMaP YouTube channel, and videos of past lectures from the series can be viewed there as well.